fastfists/ZyftySc/spec.md

 Primary Lien in the Reimbursement Account.
 After Zyfty draws down the value of any payments made on the NFT Owner’s behalf plus any accrued interest, it will set the lien value to zero.
-The NFT Owner can pay off Secondary Liens by sending the lien value to the lien holder, after which the lien holder will remove the lien, or by paying the lien value to the NFT, which will send the funds to the lien holder and remove the lien.
+The NFT Owner can pay off Secondary Liens by sending the lien value directly to the lien contract, after which the lien holder will remove the lien, or by paying the lien value to the NFT, which will send the funds to the lien contract and remove the lien when the balance is zeroed out.

-##### Increasing Liens

-If a lien is dynamic cost, then the lien provider can increase the value of the lien as defined by the agreement between the lien provider and the NFT Owner.

 ##### Destroying an NFT